Wi-Fi in the sky

 Meanwhile consumer demand for inflight Wi-Fi services is growing in leaps and bounds.
 The airline industry is meeting it with more connected flights, faster connection speeds and new technologies.
 “With availability of Wi-Fi connectivity continuing to have a direct impact on the overall air-travel experience, adopting the latest onboard Wi-Fi technology remains an effective way for airlines to distinguish their brand,” noted the International Air Travel Association in its 2016 Global Passenger Survey.

-In a recent blog article in UP, Panasonic Avionics Sr. Director for Global Satellite Capacity Planning Todd Hill says passengers on the best-connected flights are able to access average speeds up to 12 Mbps in a speed test, with a maximum 20 Mbps burst speed.
+Panasonic Avionics Sr. Director for Global Satellite Capacity Planning, Todd Hill, says passengers on the best-connected flights are able to access average speeds up to 12 Mbps in a speed test, with a maximum 20 Mbps burst speed.
 This offers business travelers better options for both work and play.
 “Video and audio plays quickly.
 Once their work is done, business travelers do the same thing we all do.
 You can actually access Netflix.”

 New satellite systems